 - Not paying the supplier within 180 days

-- Using Input goods partly for the personal purpose
+- Input goods used partially for the personal purpose

 - Distribution of free sample